-The dissertation must be no more than 15,000 words long, including footnotes and inline citations, but excluding title, contents page, bibliography and appendices.
+The dissertation must be no more than 15,000 words long, including footnotes and inline citations, but excluding title page, contents page, bibliography and appendices.
 The same guidelines apply for the use of tables, images, captions, etc. as for the essays (see above).
+Acknowledgements, and anything else not explicitly listed as exclusions, will be included in the word count.